cjinhuo/cjinhuo.github.io/docs/views/frontEnd/Vue2.6源码解读.md

     MutationObserver.toString() === '[object MutationObserverConstructor]'
   )) {
-    // Use MutationObserver where native Promise is not available,
+    // Use MutationObserver where native Promise is not available, var counter = 1;
-    // e.g. PhantomJS, iOS7, Android 4.4
-    // (#6466 MutationObserver is unreliable in IE11)
-    var counter = 1;
     var observer = new MutationObserver(flushCallbacks);
     var textNode = document.createTextNode(String(counter));